 A different eligibility rule applies to Part-Time or Temporary Employees.
-A Part-Time or Temporary Employee becomes eligible to participate in the 401(k) Plan on the earlier of January 1 or July 1 following completion of 1,000 Hours of Service during the 12 consecutive calendar month period beginning with the first day of active employment (or each successive anniversary thereof).
-If you transfer from Part-Time or Temporary Employee status to full-time employee status before you become eligible, you will become eligible on the first day of the payroll period after becoming a full-time employee.
+A Part-Time or Temporary Employee becomes eligible to participate in the Retirement Plan after he or she has attained age 21 and completed one Year of Service.
+To earn a Year of Service, a Part-Time or Temporary Employee must be credited with at least 1,000 Hours of Service during the twelvemonth period beginning with his or her date of hire (or each successive anniversary).
+If you transfer from Part-Time or Temporary Employee status to full-time employee status before you become eligible, you will become eligible when you meet one of the requirements described in the paragraph above.

-Your continuous employment with Associated Universities, Inc., Battelle Memorial Institute (including, for employees hired on or after January 1, 2010, with Battelle-related entities, excluding Department of Energy Laboratories managed by Battelle), Research Foundation of the State University of New York or the State University of New York at Stony Brook immediately prior to a transfer of employment to Brookhaven Science Associates, LLC counts in determining your eligibility to participate in the 401(k) Plan.
+Your continuous employment with Associated Universities, Inc., Battelle Memorial Institute (including, for employees hired on or after January 1, 2010, with Battelle-related entities, excluding Department of Energy Laboratories managed by Battelle), Research Foundation of the State University of New York, or the State University of New York at Stony Brook immediately prior to a transfer of employment to Brookhaven Science Associates, LLC counts in determining your eligibility to participate in the Retirement Plan.